mitmelon/eye-mail/README.md

 </div>

-<p>Your email and sms inbox is your bank and identity.
-You should keep your email and mobile sms safe by all means because it could leak all your confidential informations to hackers or compromise all your accounts linked to the email or phone number.</p>
+<p>Your email and sms inbox is your bank account and identity.
+You should keep your inboxes safe by all means because it could leak all your confidential informations to hackers or compromise all your accounts linked to the email or phone number.</p>

 <p>Eye-mail does not read or disclose your messages to anyone as you are in charge.
 Your privacy is protected.
 If you are using the backup feature, all your messages are encrypted using your offline private key before transfering to the backup cloud </p>